Ayurveda is a health care system sensitive to women’s special health needs.

 Ayurveda is a health care system sensitive to women’s special health needs.
 Women are far more sensitive to the rhythms and cycles of nature and Ayurveda is founded on the principle of keeping the body toned in tune with nature and naturally women find Ayurveda very suitable.

 Every woman passes through certain stages in her life from menarche to child bearing age to menopause, needing medical attention.
-Homeopathy helps her to evolve through these stages and has an effective answer for most of the conditions experienced during these stages of life.
+Homeopathy helps her evolve through most of the conditions she experiences during these stages of life.

 Ayurveda & Homeopathy can work miracles.
-Ayurvedic healthcare is the perfect solution for women to stop the aging process.
+Ayurvedic healthcare is the perfect way for women to stop the aging process.
 Periodic rejuvenation therapy will keep health, beauty and zest intact throughout the years.

 This section deals with some common problems like, menopause/menstrual disorders;